atrep123/dmx-512-controller/docs/SEED_DATA.md

 3. **Iterate on the dataset**
    - Change fixture definitions or add universes directly in `data/show.json`.
-   - Reload the backend (or hit “Synchronizovat” in the UI) to pull new values.
+   - Reload the backend (or hit "Synchronizovat" in the UI) to pull new values.
    - Commit the JSON files if the seed should be shared with teammates/CI.

 4. **Reset to a clean state**